 Why?
 We defined the gender as Male, not MALE.
 And the country is United States, not united states.

-In the end, enumerated values in MySQL ENUM act like foreign key constraints but without another table.
+In the end, enumerated values in MySQL ENUM data type act like foreign key constraints but without another table.

-Aside from this, there’s another benefit MySQL ENUMs provide.
+Aside from this, there’s another benefit MySQL ENUM data provide.

 4. Friendly Output Without the Use of JOIN

-That’s right.
 No need for JOINs, but the output is friendly.
-Here’s an example to explain it.
+Let’s take the below ENUM in MySQL example to explain it:

 SELECT * FROM people WHERE country = 4;